Lightning vs. Panthers Prediction & Picks - December 27

 Lightning Splits and Trends

-- Tampa Bay has 13 points (4-0-5) in the nine games it has played that were decided by one goal.
+- In the nine games Tampa Bay has played that were decided by one goal, it racked up 13 points.

-- In the six games this season the Lightning scored just one goal, they've finished 1-5-0 (two points).
+- This season the Lightning scored only one goal in six games and they've earned two points (1-5-0) in those contests.

-- Tampa Bay finished 0-4-2 in the six games this season when it scored two goals (registering two points).
+- Tampa Bay has two points (0-4-2) in six games this season when it has scored two goals.

-- The Lightning have scored more than two goals 21 times, and are 16-2-3 in those games (to record 35 points).
+- The Lightning have scored more than two goals 21 times, earning 35 points from those matchups (16-2-3).

-- In the 14 games when Tampa Bay has recorded a single power-play goal, it went 7-5-2 to record 16 points.
+- This season, Tampa Bay has recorded a single power-play goal in 14 games has a record of 7-5-2 in those matchups.

 Team Stats Comparison